sagemath/sagewiki_to_gh-2022-10-10/gsoc09.md

 and general AJAX techniques is needed.

  * Authentication backend (ldap, kerberos?)

-    The Sage notebook is a web-based AJAX application for multiple users.
-It allowes them to sign in to their worksheets, stored on the server.
-The authentication is handled by Sage.
-It would be very useful to create a plugable authentication mechanism for existing sytems like LDAP, Kerberos, Active Directory, etc. - possibly supporting single-side-on - or other systems like OpenID (i.e. use your google or yahoo! account to log in using  https://www.google.com/accounts/o8/id or http://openid.yahoo.com/ )

  * Refactoring
   * independent component of Sage
   * move to Django